YvesW/chat-filter-extended/README.md

 add info regarding clearing raid party hashset manually which can be useful when you applied to a lot of parties, or a lot of ppl applied to yours etc

+add info regarding what's bound to rsprofile: if tabs are active, the set per tab, what to return chat to when turning off plugin, what to return chat to when exiting filteredregion.
+And what's config bound: everything else.
+Plus explain what an rsprofile is (basically to your osrs account, but also differs when going to leagues world, qsr, emir's arena world or w.e it's called , beta etc)

+add info regarding how the OH set works:
+description = "Allowed chat senders when the custom filter is active (overhead text).
+Needs to also be active in the set above.<br>"
++ "Thus enabling 'Friends' in the set above and 'Friends (OH)' in this set does not show your friends' messages in the chatbox,<br>"
++ "but it does show it above their head.
+Hold control or shift to select multiple entries.",

 Thanks to Annotated for helping me collect Vars/ScriptIds and for helping me extensively test the plugin!